mrkkrj/TrianglePP/docs/README.md

 ## Traces and Logs

-If compiled with *TRIANGLE_DBG_TO_FILE* define, debug traces will be written to the *./triangle.out.txt* file.
-Moreover ...
+If compiled with *TRIANGLE_DBG_TO_FILE* define, basic triangulation debug traces will be written to the *./triangle.out.txt* file.

+Moreover, debug traces for reading and writing point/segment files a separate output file can be used by calling the

+ *Delaunay::enableFileIOTrace(true);*

+ method.
+The file I/O traces are then written to the *./tpp_fileIO.out.txt* file. **Caution:** If this file is written, the basic triangulation debug traces won't be generated!

+Additionally, debug output will be sent to stdout, depending on the traceLvl parameter in Triangulate() or Tesselate() methods.

 t.b.c. ...

+## Library versions

+Two versions of the library can be built:

+ - library doing sanity checks while working (default setting): it will incure some performance overhead in this version several checks will be enabled in order to throw exceptions instead of just crashing or looping endelessly!!!

+ - library without sanity checks for *maximum performance* for this the *TRIANGLE_NO_TRILIB_SELFCHECK* define must be set when compiling TrianglePP

 ## File I/O